deviantony/xtrabackup-scripts/README.rst

 * --log-file: Log file for the script (default: */var/log/mysql/pyxtrabackup-restore.log*).
 * --out-file: Log file for innobackupex output (default: */var/log/mysql/xtrabackup.out*).
 * --backup-threads: You can specify more threads in order to backup quicker (default: 1).
+* --uncompressed-archives: Do not try to uncompress backup archives.
+Use this option if you used the backup tool with --no-compress.

 Limitations
 ===========